jzleetcode/jzleetcode.github.io/src/content/blog/design-web-sockets.md

 tags:
   - design-basics-web-sockets
 description:
-  "How do websockets work comparing to http?"
+  "How do websockets work comparing to http?
+System Design Basics, websockets"
 ---

 ## Table of contents